JamesIV4/zombies-ate-my-neighbors-dx/README.md

 - Independent right-stick aiming and firing in the game's eight native shot directions.

-It also bundles optional, toggleable ROM patches you can mix in from the launcher's `Configure ROM Patches` screen: the **Bloody Disgusting Edition** ([hack #4306](https://www.romhacking.net/hacks/4306/)), which restores the uncensored red blood on the Game Over screen, and **Reverse Inventory Cycling** ([hack #4318](https://www.romhacking.net/hacks/4318/)), which lets you cycle weapons and items in both directions and enables a reworked control layout.
+It also bundles optional ROM patches you can mix in from the launcher's `Configure ROM Patches` screen: the **Bloody Disgusting Edition** ([hack #4306](https://www.romhacking.net/hacks/4306/)), which restores the censored red blood on the Game Over screen, and **Reverse Inventory Cycling** ([hack #4318](https://www.romhacking.net/hacks/4318/)), which lets you cycle weapons and items in both directions and enables a reworked control layout.